-By December 31 of the reporting year, 12 requests were waiting for review.
-All were received after June 30, 2009.
+By December 31 of the reporting year, 5 social work requests were waiting for review.

 ii.
 Among internal reviews or appeals that exceeded your timelines, state the number that were from internationally trained applicants.

 N/A. No reviews exceeded the timelines.